 When I formulated that recipe, I chose the oils I did because they are simple to find in most areas, and together make a pretty decent soap without needing to combine a lot of different oils.
 Plus, it's a recipe that allows for a lot of working time, enough to let you customize the soap and make it fun!
 That soap makes a great soap for your skin because it uses a lot of olive oil, and olive oil makes a soap that is nice and conditioning for the skin, but alone it doesn't provide a lot of lather and feels slimy to some people.
 It's not a highly cleansing soap either.

 Watch me make the homemade laundry soap from scratch:

 Why use coconut oil in a homemade laundry soap?

-This recipe makes a nice hard, white bar of soap that can be used as-is for pre-treating stains, or grated to be used as a “powdered” homemade laundry soap.
-You can also use it for general cleaning around the house by either rubbing a scrubby sponge over the bars of soap, or by dissolving some soap into a spray bottle.
+This recipe makes a nice hard, white bar of soap that can be used, as-is, for pre-treating stains, or grated to be used as a “powdered” homemade laundry soap.
+You can also use it for general cleaning around the house by either rubbing a scrubby sponge over the bars of soap or by dissolving some soap into a spray bottle.
 It works great for cleaning kitchens and bathrooms!
 I even have a bar of this soap next to my sink and use it to hand wash dishes, pots, and pans.

-This recipe is specifically formulated to be used as a general cleansing soap and as a homemade laundry soap, which is why I only used coconut oil, and why it doesn't use much of an excess of oil.
+This recipe is specifically formulated to be used as a general cleansing soap and as a homemade laundry soap, which is why I only used coconut oil, and why it is a pretty exact recipe, one that isn't superfatted.

 What is superfatting?

-Normally soaps that are meant to be used on the skin will use what is called “superfatting,” which means that more oil is used than the amount needed to react with all of the lye to make soap.
+Normally soaps that are meant to be used on the skin will use what is called “superfatting.”
+When you superfat your soap, the recipe calls for more oil than the amount needed to react with all of the lye to make soap.
 When superfatting a soap, some oils will be left over to help condition your skin.